 The Play Selection Team will consist of those persons scheduled to direct during the following academic year season, the current head of Design/Technology, and the Artistic Director of Little Theatre of the Rockies.
-The Director of the STAD may also appoint additional members as he/she deems necessary.
-The Executive Committee of the Play Selection Team will consist of the current Head of Design, the current Artistic Director of The Little Theatre of the Rockies, any additional appointees, and the Director of the School of Theatre Arts and Dance.
+The Director of the STAD may also appoint additional members as they deem necessary.